On a Personal Note

 My crewmates cared more about Budweiser than about Bauhaus, but we worked well together.
 Getting to know each person helped dispel the myth of the “general public”.
 I was finally meeting the people who would someday need, use, and appreciate my work.

-My life as a graphic designer has been informed by that part of my life.
-I give credit for my national design awards to the wide open world of non-designers.
+My work as a graphic designer has been informed by that part of my life.
+I give credit for my design awards to the influences of non-designers.